smeenka/esp32/lolin32/asyncio.md

 ## Generator

-Each thread in the usyncio is a generator wrapped in a task.
+Each thread in asyncio is a generator wrapped in a task.

 A generator should:
 * contain at least one yield statement